ptrckprz/ptrckprz.github.io/_pages/editorial.md

 ---

 ## Journal and conference editorial commitments
-* Editorial board of the International Journal on Computer Vision (2014-)
+* Editorial board of the International Journal on Computer Vision (IJCV): 2014-
-* Associate Editor for the IEEE Transactions on Pattern Analysis and Machine Intelligence (2008-2012)
+* Associate Editor for the IEEE Transactions on Pattern Analysis and Machine Intelligence (T-PAMI): 2008-2012
-* Associate Editor for the IEEE Transactions on Image Processing (2002-2006)
+* Associate Editor for the IEEE Transactions on Image Processing (T-IP): 2002-2006
 * Area chair for ECCV (2008, 2010, 2012, 2014), ICCV (2011, 2013, 2019), BMVC (2017)

 ## "Research Habilitation" committees